Trev004/DGL114-Process-Portfolio/README.md

   - I know when spotify knows it's connected to a car's bluetooth it displays a huge version of the song control menu.

 ### Week 4
+**Activity 0401: Spotify** <br>
+The app from what I can tell is relatively flat, but not completely so.
+The main 3 pages for the app are Home, Search, and Your Library.
+The home page also has a settings button in the top right bringing you to the settings area.
+The search only has a camera option for scanning codes, and the Your Library page has 3 tabs, Playlists Artists and Albums.
+Also, this page has a podcasts page with 3 more tabs, Episodes, Downloads, Shows.
+There's no real central page from where every other page is accessed, instead that function is tied to the bottom bar.

+**Activity 0403** <br>
+The bottom app bar on a phone is mostly for navigation, but can have other options on it though google suggests no more than 4.
+When it comes to a Floating Action Button (FAB) they can be either above it layer wise, or inset (taking a chunk out of the bar) but shouldn't be placed physically above the bar as it makes it too hard to comfortably reach.
+They also suggest avoiding app navigation on the bar, specifically the home button/arrow for example, that should be on the top bar instead.
+Having a bottom bar doesn't mean you can't also have a top, though they shouldn't share any function (don't place a navigation menu on both top **and** bottom for example).

+### Week 5